 The Holocaust was a unique historical event in that it engulfed entire countries in hate and compliance.
-It allowed everyday citizens to contribute to horrific crimes.
-Teaching about the Holocaust is important to make students aware that in the “right” circumstances, anyone can get caught up in committing violent crimes for what are perceived as the right reasons.
+It allowed everyday citizens to enable or contribute to horrific crimes.
+Teaching about the Holocaust is important to make students aware that under the “right” circumstances, anyone can get caught up in allowing violent crimes to be committed or even committing them themselves for what are perceived as the right reasons.

 The relevance of this Holocaust lesson was demonstrated by the post-Holocaust Milgram experiments.
 Participants were brought into a lab and told to administer electric shocks to a person in another room, should that person answer questions from a “memory test” incorrectly.
 Sixty-five percent of the participants continued to give shocks up to the highest, deadly level of 450 volts because the head of the experiment told them to keep going.
 In other words, these experiments showed how humans are conditioned to obey authority, to the extent that they would kill another person if told to do so.
 The Holocaust is a crucial, illustrative lesson on how almost anyone can be engulfed in and justify violent racism; this lesson must be taught to impressionable schoolchildren to prevent it from happening again.